sysdiglabs/sysdig-aws-workshop-instructions/modules/kubernetes-posture-management.md

 ## Module 4 - Kubernetes Posture/Compliance (i.e. fixing misconfigurations)

-As we learned in Module 1, it is very important that your Kubernetes/EKS clusters and the workloads on them are properly configured.
+It's important that your Kubernetes/EKS clusters and the workloads on them are properly configured.
 This is referred to as either Posture or Compliance - as it is about your posture (all of your configuration(s) when taken together) and whether they are compliant with various standards/benchmarks.

 Sysdig can ensure you are compliant with many common standards such as CIS, NIST, SOC 2, PCI DSS, ISO 27001 - and many more.
 To see the whole current list you can go to **Policies** on the left then **Policies** again under the **Posture** heading.